Mechanical Engineering & Materials Science

 E37 MEMS 400 Independent Study

 Independent investigation on topic of special interest.
 Prerequisites: junior or senior standing and permission of department chair.
-Students must complete the Independent Study Approval form available in the department office.
+Students must complete the Independent Study Approval Form available in the department office.

 Credit variable, maximum 3 units.